 JRVR Investors Have Opportunity to Lead James River Group Holdings, Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-22, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against James River Group Holdings, Ltd. ("James River" or the "Company") (NASDAQ: JRVR).
+LOS ANGELES, Nov.
+29, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against James River Group Holdings, Ltd. ("James River" or the "Company") (NASDAQ: JRVR).

 Class Period: August 7, 2023 – November 7, 2023